-Talk about an issue as important and at the same time politicized as the education it is always a delicate thing.
-Everyone has their own opinion based on their experiences throughout life, their training, etc.
+Talk about an issue as important and at the same time politicized as the education.
+It's always a delicate matter.
+Each person builds their perspective based on their experiences, their training, and the context in which they work.
+In this context, the voice of Nancie atwell is especially relevant.

 Do not settle for a docile student